MwenechoJH/LINUX_JOURNEY/README.md

 **/usr**	Contains executables, libraries, man files, etc.

-**/var**	This directory contains variable data files such as log files, email in-boxes, web application related files, cron files, and more.
+**/var**	This directory contains **variable data files** such as log files, email in-boxes, web application related files, cron files, and more.
+    -This directory is noramally written to when the system is running

 ## Shell